mcw-zwakeelTT/pytorch2.0_ttnn/README.md

 **Original Run Time (ms)**: Execution time (in seconds) of the model before conversion.
 **Compiled Run Time (ms)**: Execution time (in seconds) of the model after conversion.
 **Accuracy (%)**: Model accuracy on a predefined test dataset after conversion.
+**Memory**: Whether a model fits in SRAM memory of the chip or not.
 ***
 **NOTE:** The total number of ops currently reflect only the first graph of a model.
 This will be fixed in a future update to include all graphs.